 Stress Stinks, Puppies Work

 Dogs are good for our health—emotional and otherwise.
 Puppy rental is one way to spread these benefits to everyone.
 Campuses like Emory, Indiana University, and Yale have all offered puppy rental programs for their hardworking and sleep-deprived students.
 A scholar at Emory University’s pet therapy program explains that cortisol (aka stress hormones) levels are decreased and endorphins are increased when people interact with their pets.

-For a freshman acclimating to college life sans their beloved pooch, temporary puppy playtime can offer a sweet and much needed taste of home—particularly during peak stress points of the academic year, like midterms and finals.
+For a freshman acclimating to college student life sans their beloved pooch, temporary puppy playtime can offer a sweet and much needed taste of home—particularly during peak stress points of the academic year, like midterms and finals.

 Test Drive Your Puppy Today?

 Proponents also suggest that it’s a great way to figure out if a dog is a right fit for your family.
 What better way than to introduce them to a puppy firsthand?

 Puppy rental could help your family make the leap to pet parenthood.
 Surprise your well-behaved girl or boy with a puppy before buying or adopting to gauge their interaction and make an informed decision on becoming a dog parent.
 You just might be the perfect home.